 He currently leads a consortium (consisting of the Stifterverband für die Deutsche Wissenschaft and other partners) working on monitoring and supporting the programme “FH-Impuls” of the German Federal Ministry of Education and Research (BMBF), targeted at Fachhochschulen cooperating in innovation partnerships with local business partners.
-In the same field, he has worked on a monitoring study of the programme “Research at Universities of Applied Sciences”.
-He led a Strategic Audit of the Framework Programme for the Promotion of Empirical Educational Research for BMBF, a European-wide mapping study on instruments measuring efficiency and effectiveness of investments in education in the 28 European Member States for the European Commission and is currently managing a study on research infrastructures for the British Department for Business, Energy & Industrial Strategy (BEIS).
+He has led an evaluation / Strategic Audit of the Framework Programme for the Promotion of Empirical Educational Research for BMBF, a European-wide mapping study on instruments measuring efficiency and effectiveness of investments in education in the 28 European Member States for the European Commission and has recently managed a study on research infrastructures for the British Department for Business, Energy & Industrial Strategy (BEIS).
 He currently also leads the evaluation of the German Internet Institute (Weizenbaum Institute for the Networked Society) for BMBF.
 Other clients in this area include the German Research Foundation, the German Federal Foreign Office and others.
 Recently, he is also carrying out a number of evaluation projects for the private foundation sector in Germany (e.g. for Stiftung Mercator).

 He holds a doctorate degree from Technische Universität Berlin, where he worked at the Chair for Innovation Economics from 2008 to 2010.
 Prior to joining Technopolis Group, he worked at Stifterverband für die Deutsche Wissenschaft, a major funding organisation in the German higher education sector.
 Apart from his project reports, Florian has published in important journals in the field of STI policy such as Research Policy, Journal of Technology Transfer and Journal of Economics and Statistics.
 He is fluent in German and English, has advanced knowledge of Spanish and basic knowledge of French.